Toward the theory on local cohomologies at the ideals given by simplicial posets: Introduction

 \section{Introduction}

 Throughout the paper, let $P$ be a {\it simplicial poset}, that is, $P$ is a finite poset with the smallest element $\hat{0}$, and the subposet $\{ y \in P \mid y \leq x \}$ is isomorphic to a boolean algebra for all $x \in P$.
 If we regard the set of faces of a simplicial complex as a poset by inclusions, it is simplicial.
 Moreover, any simplicial poset is isomorphic to the face poset of a particular class of regular cell complexes.
+Moreover, simplicial posets and their face rings play roles in toric topology (c.f. \cite{M05,MP06}).